 • The automobile industry in a series of successful challenges, on constitutional grounds, of state statutes that required sales of electric vehicles and that regulated fuel economy*

-• A major oil company in dismissal of environmental nuisance claims relating to climate change*
+• ConocoPhillips in dismissal of environmental nuisance claims relating to climate change*

-• Defense contractors in mass tort actions alleging environmental property damages and health claims*
+• Hughes Aircraft and Raytheon in mass tort actions alleging environmental property damages and health claims*

-• Automobile manufacturers in defense of recall actions (including a two-month trial that ended in complete victory in the first-ever litigated emissions recall case) brought by US Environmental Protection Agency (EPA) and California’s Air Resources Board*
+• Toyota, General Motors, and other automobile manufacturers in defense of recall actions (including a two-month trial that ended in complete victory in the first-ever litigated emissions recall case) brought by US Environmental Protection Agency (EPA) and California’s Air Resources Board*

-• A major food manufacturer in a suit against a competitor for false advertising resulting in a favorable settlement, including a public apology*
+• Hershey in a suit against a competitor for false advertising resulting in a favorable settlement, including a public apology*

-• A defense contractor defeating an effort by a competitor to block a major contract for anti-tank weapon systems*
+• Raytheon in defeating an effort by a competitor to participate as an alleged “joint venture” in a major defense contract for anti-tank weapon systems*

-• An insurance company obtaining a favorable opinion from FEC on solicitation of PAC money*
+• Nationwide Insurance in obtaining a favorable opinion from FEC on solicitation of PAC money*

-• Multiple clients in connection with antitrust issues in mergers and acquisitions*
+• Multiple clients in connection with antitrust issues in mergers and acquisitions, restructuring litigation, employment disputes and commercial litigation

-• Pro bono clients including victims of human trafficking, veterans, and indigents in need of legal assistance*
+• Pro bono clients including victims of human trafficking, veterans, asylum seekers, and indigents in need of legal assistance

 *Matter handled prior to joining Latham